Yukio (comics)

 Yukio (雪緒) is a superhero appearing in American comic books published by Marvel Comics.
 She is a female ninja of Japanese origin and a supporting character of the X-Men, particularly associated with Wolverine.
-Originally conceived of as a love interest of Storm, the characters' relationship was relegated to subtext after Marvel Comics' editor-in-chief Jim Shooter mandated that no same-gender couples could be depicted in comic books during his tenure at the company.

-Yukio appeared in The Wolverine, played by Rila Fukushima and a different version appeared in Deadpool 2, portrayed by Shioli Kutsuna.
+In live-action media, Yukio first appeared in The Wolverine (2013), played by Rila Fukushima.
+A different version appeared in Deadpool 2 (2018) and Deadpool & Wolverine (2024), played by Shioli Kutsuna.

 Publication history

-Yukio's first full appearance was in Wolverine #2 (September 1982), created by writer Chris Claremont and artist Frank Miller.
+Yukio's first full appearance was in Wolverine #1 (September 1982), created by writer Chris Claremont and artist Frank Miller.

 Character history

 The X-Men's first encounter with Yukio occurred when Wolverine had his struggle with Shingen Yashida, father of Wolverine's girlfriend Mariko Yashida.
 At that time Yukio worked for Shingen, and one of her tasks was to kill Wolverine.
 Instead she developed a crush on him and subsequently aided him in bringing about Shingen's downfall.

 Later, Wolverine invited his team to Japan for his wedding to Mariko, which Yukio joined subsequently.
 Viper and the Silver Samurai poisoned the X-Men during a dinner that Logan hosted for them.
 Logan, tasting the poison, warned Ororo and knocked the cup from her hand before she could drink it.
 While the others were recuperating from the attack, Storm, Wolverine, Rogue (who had been largely unaffected), and Yukio went after Viper and the Silver Samurai to stop his plot to assassinate Mariko, who was his half-sister.
 Yukio posed as a decoy, disguising herself as Mariko to lead them away from her.
 During their altercation with Viper and Silver Samurai, Storm found her powers inexplicably going out of control, endangering her life.
 Yukio knocked Storm into the nearby bay, enabling them to escape from the Silver Samurai.
 (These events had actually been brought about and influenced by the mutant villain Mastermind, who was conducting a revenge campaign against the X-Men at the time.
 He was also responsible for the subsequent halting of Wolverine's and Mariko's wedding).
 Storm, inspired by what she called Yukio's "madness" and lust for life, changed her image dramatically and adopted a new look: a mohawk haircut, studded collar, and black leather clothing.

 Yukio later met up, once again, with Wolverine to help him fight the ninja master Ogun.
 She developed a rivalry with the X-Man Gambit: Both being thieves, they often tried to steal the same object.
 Yukio once framed Gambit for a crime she committed.
-Yukio is also part of Professor X's secret information network of humans and mutants, known as the Mutant Underground (not to be confused with Cable's Underground).
+Yukio is also part of Professor X's secret information network of humans and mutants, known as the Mutant Underground.